October 6, 2020

 In preparation for a monthly staff accountability meeting, your bookkeeper should run the following reports: patient collections, patient refunds, insurance refunds, care credit or other third-party fees, merchant credit card fees, and profits and losses, noting expense percentages of wages, dental supplies, lab fees, office supplies, marketing, and rent.
 Use this as a guide to make sure all your numbers line up and your staff is on track and held accountable for any differences.

-Contact the experts at Professional Transition Strategies to arrange a consultation of your dental practice to ensure financial accountability among staff.
+Contact the experts at PTS to arrange a consultation of your dental practice to ensure financial accountability among staff.